-Former Watford FC directors Jimmy and Vince Russo awarded Italian knighthood
+Former Watford FC directors Jimmy and Vince Russo have been awarded the Italian equivalent of a knighthood.

 The brothers were recommended to receive Cavaliere L’Onorificenza honours by Garston resident, Luciano Rapa, because of their work helping the Italian community in England.